 I would suggest one concrete act here.
 Make a donation—right now, why not?—to a worthy civic institution, such as the Massachusetts Immigrant and Refugee Advocacy Coalition (MIRA).
 Comprising 130 service organizations, MIRA provides critical support to a community that has been explicitly targeted.
 Consider a donation to help defend our friends, neighbors, and family.
 It only takes a minute.

-As one organizer, I want to extend my very sincere thanks to the participants, the far-greater-than-capacity audience, my fellow organizers, and the many event co-sponsors.
+I want to extend my very sincere thanks to the participants, the far-greater-than-capacity audience, my fellow organizers, and the many event co-sponsors.

 —Daniel Evans Pritchard